 Your second option is taking a lump sum settlement, which means you get all of the money up front.
 The primary advantage of using this method is that you get the cash right away.
 The following are a few things to know about this type of settlement.

 - Though your investments will be taxed, there is an inherent cost to not taking the money right away.
 The reason is twofold.
 First, inflation comprises the value of your money over time.
-Next, you miss out on the potential compound interest of an investment.
+Next, you miss out on the potential compound interest of investment.

 - Another investment option is making a large purchase, like a house.
 Doing so will allow you to get value out of your money right away and can double as a means of growing your wealth.